sevagh/demucs.cpp/README.md

 Writing wav file "./demucs-out-cpp/target_3.wav" Encoder Status: 0
 ```

+For the 6-source model, additional targets 4 and 5 correspond to guitar and piano.

 Note: I have only tested this on my Linux-based computer (Pop!\_OS 22.04), and you may need to figure out how to get the dependencies on your own.